aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="b"><sup>21</sup>&nbsp;"And I will give this people favor in the eyes of Mitsrayim; it will be that when you go, you shall not go empty-handed: <sup>22</sup>&nbsp;each woman shall ask of her neighbor and of the sojourner in her house objects of silver and objects of gold, and clothing, you shall put (them) on your sons and on your daughters – so shall you strip Mitsrayim!"</span>
+<span class="b"><sup>21</sup>&nbsp;"And I will give this people favor in the eyes of Mitsrayim; it will be that when you go, you shall not go empty-handed: <sup>22</sup>&nbsp;each woman shall ask of her neighbor and of the sojourner in her house objects of silver and objects of gold, and clothing, you shall put (them) on your sons and on your daughters – so shall you strip Mitsrayim!"</span>[foot]The tradition of plundering the Egyptians appears in Genesis 15:14, which is generally attributed to a very late stratum of Genesis (in our divisions it is attributed to B).
+In Exodus 11:1-3 it interrupts narrative continuity, thus a good case can be made for attributing to the same late stratum at this point as well.[/foot]
 </div></td></tr>